Is pet insurance worth it?

 Before getting pet insurance there are a few things that you should consider that may affect the cost of your pet insurance premium:

-• The type of pet you want to insure - dogs are notoriously more expensive than cats when it comes to pet insurance and the size and breed of your pet will also affect how much you have to pay.
+• The type of pet you want to insure - dogs tend to be more expensive than cats when it comes to pet insurance and the size and breed of your pet will also affect how much you have to pay.
 Pedigree breeds are also more expensive to insure because they are more susceptible to certain illnesses meaning you are more likely to claim on your policy.

 • The age of your pet - as your pet ages the probability of you making a claim on your insurance also increases due to your pet being more likely to fall ill or develop conditions associated with age, such as arthritis.
 Because of this, the cost of your insurance premium is likely to increase as your pet ages.